tloeber/MLOps-best-practices/best-practices/MLOps/platforms/specific_platforms/sagemaker/readme.md

 (Also remember it is hard to play with this coe interactively and simply call \_\_dir\_\_() on an instance, because this code only runs in a pipeline.)

 Note: **The reason this problem is also not caught by the type checker is because of the library's missing py.typed marker discussed above, which leads mypy to skip it!**

+# Other people's issues with Sagemaker from around the web

+-